k8gb-io/k8gb/docs/deploy_route53.md

 ## Test

-*Note*: here and for all occurrences below whenever we speak about application to *each* cluster we assume that you switch kubctl context and apply the same command to all clusters.
+*Note*: here and for all occurrences below whenever we speak about application to *each* cluster, we assume that you switch kubctl context and apply the same command to all clusters.

 * Deploy test application to *each* cluster.